deanturpin/germs.dev/posts/airbnb.md

 - Open all doors to air the house

 ## Laundry
-- Strip down all beds: duvets, sheets, matreess protectors, pillow protectors
+- Strip down all beds: duvets, sheets, mattress protectors, pillow protectors
 - Gather all bath/hand towels (including downstairs toilet), tea towels, bath mat
 - Hang bedspreads over the doors
-- Matress protectors don't go in the dryer
+- Mattress protectors don't go in the dryer
-- Bubblewash on anything mucky
+- Bubble wash on anything mucky

 ## Kitchen
 - Check all cupboards and fridge